 Eggs on sale?
 Keto jackpot!
 Buy several dozen.
 Use your own discretion, but the “expiration” or “sell by” date on an egg carton is really just a general guide.
 Properly refrigerated, eggs last a very long time, and they’re a gold mine of perfect fat, protein, and micronutrients for keto.

-Prep Your Environment
+2. Prep Your Environment

 Keto will be easier to stick to if you prepare large quantities of food ahead of time so there’s always something ready to go.
 Vegetables are great to have on hand, but what if you get home from work and you’re tired and hungry?
 You don’t want to start from scratch with peeling and chopping things when you’re exhausted after a long day.
 (Suddenly that pizza delivery menu will start looking really good…)